-Q: I have a SSN through DACA, do I put it on my DREAM application or should I just list all zeroes?
+Q: I have a SSN through DACA, do I put it on my CA Dream Act Application or should I just list all zeroes?

 A: If you have an SSN enter it here.
 If you do not have an SSN, but have an ITIN, enter that number.
 If you have both numbers, enter your SSN.
 If you have neither number, leave this question blank.

-Q: My parents have an ITIN, do they put that on the DREAM app?
-I can fill out a FAFSA, but my parents have an ITIN, do I put it on the FAFSA or just all zeroes?
+Q: My parents have an ITIN, do they put that on the CA Dream Act Application?
+I can fill out the FAFSA, but my parents have an ITIN, do I put it on the FAFSA or just all zeroes?

 Q: Where do I find the Statewide Student Identification Number (SSID)?
 Do I need it?

 A: You will have the 10 digit SSID only if you attended a California public high school.
 Otherwise leave this question blank.
 You can find your SSID on your high school transcripts or you can call your high school.

 Q: One of my parents was deported, and the other is still here.
 Do I still include the deported parent’s information on the CA Dream Act Application?